Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 `ChanServ` can help ensure that desired modes are always set or unset for your channel, using the `MLOCK` [control flag](#chanserv-control-flags).
-If someone attempts to change them, `ChanServ` can change them back.
+If someone attempts to change the channel modes, `ChanServ` can change them back.

 For example, to ensure that setting the topic on `#foo` is always restricted to operators: